 Each student will work with a faculty mentor, develop a research project, present progress and final oral reports and prepare a final written paper.

 Students will receive housing and meals at the Duke Marine Lab in addition to a stipend and travel allowance.

 Students must be US citizens or permanent residents in the US or its territories, and be a rising sophomore, junior or senior enrolled in a baccalaureate degree program.
 Applications are encouraged from U.S. citizens belonging to groups currently underrepresented in the marine sciences (i.e., Native Americans, Alaskan Natives, African Americans, Latino/Hispanics and Pacific Islanders).

 Please submit the application, statement of interest, transcript (unofficial is acceptable), and resume as a single PDF document (in order) and send it to firstname.lastname@example.org.(The document should have the applicant’s name in the document name):

 - Application: Download the form here as a PDF or Word Doc.

 - Statement of interest should include (i) your area(s) of interest from the list above, (ii) advisor(s) of interest from the list below, (iii)academic/research preparation for this research area, (iv) career plans, (v) usefulness of the REU program for your career objective)

 - Current resume

-- Transcript (Unofficial transcript is fine too - please note that we prefer to receive one complete application package per student)
+- Unofficial Transcript (official transcript is fine too - please note that we prefer to receive one complete application package per student)